dfoleypivotal/gcp-pcf-workshop/README.md

 So, you’ve pushed an app, and now it’s time to deploy a new version.
 Blue-green deployments are a technique for deploying updates with zero downtime.

-Cloudfoundry allows developers to manage everything about their application: from deployment to the management of routes to an application.
+Cloud Foundry allows developers to manage everything about their application: from deployment to the management of routes to an application.
 It’s thanks to this self-service philosophy that the task of achieving zero-downtime deployments becomes easy.

 This lab will walk you through the steps to deploy a new version of an application with zero downtime and provides a way to visualize how traffic gets routed to the new application.

-### **STEP 15**: Stop attende-service
+### **STEP 15**: Stop attendee-service

 - Stop the attendee-service app to free up memory in your org.